Alexander Hollweg: Professional career

 After university Hollweg studied painting at Camberwell School of Art, from 1960 to 1963.
-His many exhibitions in the UK included one-man shows at the Whitechapel Gallery in 1971, the Redfern Gallery, the Felicity Samuel Gallery (1972-77), the Marina Henderson Gallery and the Gordon Samuel Gallery.
-He exhibited regularly and successfully in the 1970s and 1980s in New York (the Kornblee Gallery) and in northern Italy, in Venice (the Gabriella Cardazzo Gallery) and Vicenza (the Tino Ghelfi Gallery).
+He exhibited in the UK, including one-man shows at the Whitechapel Gallery in 1971, the Redfern Gallery, the Felicity Samuel Gallery (1972–77), the Marina Henderson Gallery and the Gordon Samuel Gallery.
+He exhibited regularly in the 1970s and 1980s in New York (the Kornblee Gallery) and in northern Italy, in Venice (the Gabriella Cardazzo Gallery) and Vicenza (the Tino Ghelfi Gallery).
 He drew and painted at the National Theatre in London.
+A retrospective, "Alexander Hollweg: Journeys in Art" opened at the Museum of Somerset, Taunton, in November 2023.

 He taught at Maidstone College of Art and Bristol Polytechnic.